Introduction

 package’s functions to estimate the prevalence of wasting.
 The package allow users to estimate prevalence based on:

-- The weight-for-height z-score (WFHZ) and/or edema;
+- Weight-for-height z-score (WFHZ) and/or edema;

-- The raw MUAC values and/or edema;
+- Raw MUAC values and/or edema;

-- The MUAC-for-age z-score (MFAZ) and/or edema.
+- MUAC-for-age z-score (MFAZ) and/or edema, and

 The prevalence functions in mwana

-were carefully conceived and designed to simplify the workflow of a nutrition data analyst, especially when dealing with datasets containing imperfections that require additional layers of analysis.
+were carefully conceived and designed to simplify the workflow of a nutrition data analyst, especially when dealing with data sets containing imperfections that require additional layers of analysis.
 Let’s try to clarify this with two scenarios that I believe will remind you of the complexity involved:

 With mwana

 you no longer have to worry about this 🥳 as the functions are designed to deal with that.
-To demonstrate their use, we will use different datasets containing some imperfections alluded above:
+To demonstrate their use, we will use different data sets containing some imperfections alluded above:

 -